What is a Geological Sample Test Technician?

 Featured schools near , edit

-Below is a list of the skills most Geological Sample Test Technicians say are important on the job.
+These are the skills Geological Sample Test Technicians say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.